LBCC-GE

 Area Requirements

 Double-counting of courses listed in more than one area of the general education pattern is NOT allowed.
-For example, HIST 25 is listed in both the American History and Social Sciences requirement areas, but it may be used to satisfy only one of these requirements.
-However, courses listed in a requirement area may be used to satisfy graduation proficiencies (see above section).
+For example, PHIL 2 is listed in both the Arts and Humanities and Social Sciences requirement areas, but it may be used to satisfy only one of these requirements.

 One Class Required (3 units minimum).